jprusso224/GS_RACER/README.txt

 Running constant_loop.m will start the GUI.
-This GUI is currently incomplete but has some basic functionality.
+This GUI is currently incomplete but has most functionality.
+4/3/2015

 TABLE OF CONTENTS =========================================================
     - Running the GUI